 Marques’ Almeida is street style gold.
 Any one of those looks could be seen on the street, and these looks are so wearable, fresh, and exciting because there is something for everyone in that collection.

 J.W.
 Anderson was really fascinating to me.
-It was not my absolute favorite collection, but I can safely say every look I saw was like nothing I’d ever seen before, which, of course, is a testament to Anderson’s creativity.
+I can safely say every look I saw was like nothing I’d ever seen before, which, of course, is a testament to Anderson’s creativity.
 I especially loved the strapless dress with the raw zipper in the middle of the bust.
 It was so simple yet very elegant and new.

 Mary Katrantzou was inspired by the movie Fantasia, and the clothes were exceptional.
 I miss her wacky prints and embellishments, but I think now she has progressed into a more mature designer, which translates in her clothes.
 Seeing the story of the movie play out in the clothes was a very smart way to make her collection even more cohesive.